sfu-db/reprowd/_source/dev_guide.md

 ## Welcome

-Reprowd is a python package which offers a fault-tolerant and reproducible environment for doing crowdsourced data processing tasks based on [Pybossa Server](http://pybossa.com/)
+Reprowd is a python package which aims to make it easy to reproduce crowdsourced data processing research.

 ## Bug Reports

-If you have encounter a problem with Reprowd or have an idea for new features, please submit it to the [issue tracker](https://github.com/sfu-db/reprowd/issues) on Github,
+If you encounter a problem with Reprowd or have an idea for new features, please submit it to the [issue tracker](https://github.com/sfu-db/reprowd/issues) on Github,

 ## Contributing